Skip to main content

 The hard fact is, the healthcare experiences of Black people and White People in Britain are worlds apart.

-Many Black people work in the NHS, making up 6.5% of its workforce compared to a working age Black population of 3.4%.23
+Many Black people work in the NHS, making up 7.4% of the workforce compared to a working age Black population of 4.4% 23

 Yet in spite of their stellar contribution to the health of others, Black people are failed in all aspects of their own care.

-• Black people are 30% more likely than White people to experience a common mental health problem in any given week.26
+• Black women are more likely to experience a common mental illness such as anxiety disorder or depression.
+25

-• Black children are 10 times more likely to be referred to children’s mental health services via social services than White children.28
+• Black children are 10 times more likely to be referred to children’s mental health services via social services than White children.27

-• 75% of Black people aged between 18-34 said they felt discriminated against by healthcare professionals.29
+• 75% of Black people aged between 18-34 said they felt discriminated against by healthcare professionals.28

 Because of poverty, discrimination, stereotyping and systemic racism, Black people experience worse health and mental health outcomes and have a lower level of trust in health and care services.